andrewaxelrod/Gator.js/README.md

 ## Status

 Gator.js is still in development.
-The first official release will be ready in October of 2016.
+This is not production ready!
+The first official release will be ready in December of 2016.

 ## Demo